jharwell/sierra/docs/src/dataflow.rst

 done at the level of *entire files* (i.e., it is a file-level reduce operation).
 For example, if runs produce a ``foo.csv`` file, then every column in ``foo.csv`` will be present in the corresponding :term:`Processed Output Data` files as well.
+Of course, like all things in SIERRA, if you don't need thus functionality, you can turn it off by deselecting the plugin.

 This can be visualized as follows:

 .. plantuml::